Get all the latest data for Latvia

 How much are property prices expected to increase in Latvia in 2026?

-As of early 2026, property prices in Latvia are expected to increase by approximately 4% to 7% over the course of the year, with Riga and Pierīga likely at the upper end of this range.
+As of 2026, residential property prices in Latvia are expected to rise by about 7% for the full year, with Riga and Pierīga likely to stay ahead of the national average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Latvia.